The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Data

 \subsubsection{HARPS-N}

-We obtained 87 observations with the HARPS-N spectrograph \citep{Cosentino2012}, a small subset of which was already published in \citet{Dholakia2024}.
+We obtained 87 observations with the HARPS-N spectrograph \citep{Cosentino2012}, a small subset of which was already published by \citet{Dholakia2024}.
 HARPS-N is a high-precision, high-resolution echelle spectrograph installed on the Telescopio Nazionale Galileo (TNG) in La Palma, Spain.
 The instrument covers a wavelength range of $383$--$693\,\mathrm{nm}$ and has an average resolving power of $\mathcal{R}=115\,000$.
 Observations were taken over four semesters, from 2023 August 09 to 2025 January 28 (BJD 2460165.66 -- BJD 2460704.35), spanning just under a year and a half.
-13 observations were obtained via the Guaranteed Time Observation (GTO) programme, with the remaining data collected as part of the HARPS-N Collaboration under programme A48TAC\_59 (PI: L. Malavolta).
+Thirteen observations were obtained via the Guaranteed Time Observation (GTO) programme, with the remaining 63 data points collected as part of the HARPS-N Collaboration under programme A48TAC\_59 (PI: L. Malavolta).

 The target was observed with the second fibre pointed at the sky, with observations having an average exposure time of $1800\,\mathrm{s}$.
-The data were processed with the standard HARPS-N DRS (Data Reduction Software -- version 3.0.1 -- \citet{Dumusque2021}), with an M5 mask used to obtain the Cross Correlation Functions (CCFs).
-Additionally, the DRS calculated several spectral activity indicators, including the S-index and H~$\alpha$ metric from the spectra.
-The median SNR in order 50 is 24.
+The data were processed with the standard HARPS-N \texttt{DRS} \citep[Data Reduction Software version 3.0.1 -- ][]{Dumusque2021}, with an M5\,V mask used to obtain the cross correlation functions (CCFs).
+Additionally, the \texttt{DRS} calculated several spectral activity indicators, including the $S$-index and H$\alpha$ metric from the spectra.
+The median signal-to-noise ratio (S/N) in order 50 is 24.

 To ensure homogeneity across all instruments, and accounting for the specific CCF shape of M dwarfs, activity indicators were re-extracted from the CCFs following \citet{Lafarga2020}.
 An inverted Gaussian was fit to the CCF, from which the contrast, full width at half maximum (FWHM), and bisector inverse slope (BIS) were calculated.
-To obtain the BIS values, we followed the method outlined by \citet{Queloz2001}, where the top and bottom regions of the CCF are defined as the sections between 60 and 90 per cent, and 10 and 40 peer cent, respectively.
+To obtain the BIS values, we followed the method outlined by \citet{Queloz2001}, where the top and bottom regions of the CCF are defined as the sections between 60 and 90 per cent, and 10 and 40 per cent, respectively.